 Executive support of blockchain is also on the rise.
 A survey of 1,000 global leaders by Deloitte reported that 74% believe there is a compelling business case for blockchain in their organization.
 Another 78% believe that adding blockchain will eventually be a competitive advantage for their firm in their respective industry.78% of global leaders believe that adding blockchain will eventually be a competitive advantage for their firm in their respective industry.
 Click To Tweet

 Whether you’re looking to apply blockchain in your day-to-day technology activities or separate reality from hype, we’re here to help.
-Today, we are announcing the launch of a new course, Introduction to Blockchain.
-Authored by our curriculum lead Stuart Scott, this introductory course requires no prior experience and covers a variety of topics, including:
+Our Introduction to Blockchain course, authored by our AWS curriculum lead Stuart Scott, covers a variety of topics, including:

 - What blockchain is and its use cases across a variety of industries

-- The different components involved within blockchain and how to explain their importance
+- The different components involved with blockchain and how to explain their importance

 - When and why you may want to use blockchain within your environment

-- What cryptocurrency is and how it relates back to blockchain
+- What cryptocurrency is and how it relates to blockchain

 If you already have a Cloud Academy account, you can access this course now.
-If you’re not a member, request a demo today and browse our training library to learn more about what we have to offer.
+If you’re not a member, request a free 7-day trial and browse our training library to learn more about what we have to offer.